What Should I Do If My Insurance Claim is Denied?

 If you feel the insurance company is unfairly denying a valid claim, you have every right to review the decision and file an appeal.
-While you can deal with the insurance company directly during the standard appeals process, finding a car accident lawyer in New York willing to take your case will give you a much greater chance at success.
+While you can deal with the insurance company directly during the standard appeals process, finding a law firm of experienced New York City car accident lawyers willing to take your case will give you a much greater chance at success.

 1. Understand why auto accident insurance claims are denied.

 Hang onto the denial letter for future reference, as this will become a crucial piece of evidence in your case.
 Understanding the basis for the denial dictates how you or your lawyer will poke holes in their logic and strengthen your claim.
 Fortunately, liability is not an issue in a no-fault state like New York.

 However, other common reasons for denying auto accident insurance include: